nairdan2/RVisRandom-Random-Char-Generator/README.md

 Also one of my first programs ever and actually this was only programmed for another program I'm working on(encryption).

+Get the EXE in the release section, or build it yourself!

 Have fun generating useless chars, I guess..!

 by Nairdan2